-Creating a new cable or clicking on an existing cable cable, brings up the cable edit screen.
+Creating a new cable or editing an existing cable, brings up the cable edit screen.
 The cable edit screen is divided into two parts

 The edit pages is designed to guide you through the process, with inputting the minimum amount of data.
-As you go through the form, the selections you make will determine which information is requested (d.c. cables for example do not require frequency or power factor information).
-If you get stuck or your calculation is not working, hits our given at the bottom of the calculation box and what you may need to do.
+As you go through the form, the selections you make will determine which information is requested (d.c. cables, for example do not require frequency or power factor information).
+If you get stuck or your calculation is not working, hits are given at the top right (calculation box) on what you need to do.

 The application calculates current capacity to various standards (see the posts sub-topics), positive and zero sequence impedances for the cable by IEC 60909 (see Impedance).